ssk090/websockets/README.md

      - OSI Model one of the layers
      - TCP and UDP are two different protocols
      - websockets servers are under the hood creating a TCP connection between a client and server

+## use cases
+- Real-time applications: chat applications, live sports updates, real time gaming, and any application requiring instant updates can benefit from ws.
+- Live Feeds: Financial trackers, news feeds, and social media updates are examples where ws can be used to push live data to users.
+- Interactive Services: Collaborative editing tools, live customer support chat, and interactive webinars can use ws to enhance user interaction.